microsoft/ApplicationInsights-dotnet/.docs/concepts.md

-# Application Insights SDK Concepts
+# Application Insights DotNet SDK Concepts
 This lists the high level concepts of our SDK and links to detailed guides to help you get started.